-Isovaleric acidaemia is caused by a deficiency of isovaleryl CoA dehydrogenase, an enzyme on the catabolic pathway of leucine.
-Treatment is aimed at reducing production of isovaleric and increasing its removal.
-The patients are treated with a low protein diet, glycine and carnitine.
+Propionic acidaemia is caused by a deficiency on propionyl CoA carboxylase, an enzyme on the catabolic pathway of aminoacids (isoleucine, valine, threonine and methionine) as well as cholesterol side chains, odd chain fatty acids and free propionate from the gut.
+Treatment is aimed at reducing the sources of the precursors so the patients are treated with a low protein diet and medicines - carnitine and metronidazole.

 Decompensation is often triggered by metabolic stress such as febrile illness, particularly diarrhoea or vomiting, fasting, or constipation, but an obvious cause is not always apparent.
-The early signs of decompensation may be subtle.
+The early signs of decompensation may be subtle, lethargy, even worse appetite than usual or exacerbation of pre-exiting neurological signs (movement disorder, etc).
 Vomiting is common and should always be taken seriously.
 However the signs may be difficult to assess such as irritability or just 'not right'.
 Always listen to parents carefully as they probably know much more than you do.